 Energy systems including those tied to solar, wind and geothermal technologies have many kinds of socio-economic, political and cultural values within Canadian society.
 Among Indigenous and northern Canadian communities, there are unique knowledges, perceptions, opportunities and challenges associated with transitioning away from large-scale extractive and non-renewable energy dependencies to systems which have greater socio-economic and environmental benefit both locally and globally.

-The resarch team of T03-P04 is comprised of an interdisciplinary team of scholars and community partners from the University of Alberta, Lakehead Univeristy, Carleton Univeristy, the Univeristy of Saskatchewan as well as a variety of government and community partners.
+The research team of T03-P04 is comprised of an interdisciplinary team of scholars and community partners from the University of Alberta, Lakehead University, Carleton University, the Univeristy of Saskatchewan as well as a variety of government and community partners.
 These include organizations from northern Alberta, Yukon, Northwest Territories, Northern Quebec, Nunavut, Nunavik and Nunatsiavut.

 Guided by the Steering Committee of partner organizations, the team aims to take a collaborative and cross-cutting approach to research creating and sustaining government and corporate partnerships (for in kind and cash contributions to proposed projects), Indigenous community engagement, as well as multidisciplinary innovation and problem solvingwith other FES research teams.
 The team recognizes that both academics and community partners outside of academia have valuable expertise, resources and networks through which unique social-science research innovations, practices and outcomes can be developed.
 Guided by the research priorities within the Future Energy Systems project proposal and its mandate, the social sciences can contribute to addressing the following larger questions.